-It is on these premises that PLEIADE intended to strengthen the profile of the PLEIADE teachers' profession by proposing a long term pathway lasting 13 months to foster professional development by leveraging participant teachers' tacit knowledge on how to design and conduct inclusive teaching.
-The pathway also recognized the importance of collaborative learning approaches for inclusive teaching, thus adopting an approach to learning design which was specifically framed to support the design of collaborative and inclusive learning activities.
-The pathway also adopted a playful approach that appropriate to professional teachers, based on a narrative whereby their training is represented as a journey (Saban, 2006).
+It is on these premises that PLEIADE intends to strengthen the profile of the PLEIADE teachers' profession by proposing a long term pathway lasting one year to foster professional development by leveraging on participant teachers' tacit knowledge on how to design and conduct inclusive teaching.
+The pathway also recognizes the importance of collaborative learning approaches for inclusive teaching, thus adopting an approach to learning design which is specifically framed to support the design of collaborative and inclusive learning activities.
+The pathway also adopts a playful approach that is appropriate to professional teachers, based on a narrative whereby their training is represented as a journey (Saban, 2006).
 In line with the project name, the choice of the metaphor fell on a space journey, with teachers involved playing the role of astronauts and the team of trainers that of Ground Control.
-The platform where the training took place has been configured accordingly, by using graphics that recall a space journey.
+The platform where the training takes place has been configured accordingly, by using graphics that recall a space journey.

-5. BTA pathway
+4 BTA pathway

-5.1 Aims, objectives and learning outcomes of the BTAs
+4.1 Aims, objectives and learning outcomes of the BTAs

-Aims3 of the PLEIADE BTAs are:
+Aims2 of the PLEIADE BTAs are:

-- to make PLEIADE teachers (a) aware of the essential role collaborative learning can play in inclusive learning processes and (b) critically reflect upon criteria for designing inclusive (and collaborative) learning activities; - to improve their ability to design inclusive, collaborative activities and promote their attitude to share their practices within the PLEIADE community; - to support PLEIADE teachers in the production of at least 40 learning designs that can be refined and implemented in their own classes during the PLEIADE enactment4.
+- to make PLEIADE teachers (a) aware of the essential role collaborative learning can play in inclusive learning processes and (b) critically reflect upon criteria for designing inclusive (and collaborative) learning activities; - to improve their ability to design inclusive, collaborative activities and promote their attitude to share their practices within the PLEIADE community; - to support PLEIADE teachers in the production of at least 40 learning designs that can be refined and implemented in their own classes during the PLEIADE enactment3.

 In order to achieve the above aims, the following learning objectives have been identified.
-BTAs participants would:
+BTAs participants will:

-- Get to grips with the basic terminology concerning Learning Design, Social Inclusion, Collaborative Learning and related concepts (such as personalisation, individualisation, self-regulated learning); - Learn how to design collaborative learning activities with the 4Ts approach and the I4Ts game (IO2; Bicocchi et al., 2021) and use the most well-known collaborative learning techniques for fostering collaboration among students by collaboratively engaging in the design of a number of activities that will be the basis for the PLEIADE enactment; - Get used to practice the sharing of their designs and provide feedback to their peers in the PLEIADE teachers' community, in order to improve each other's designs and reuse colleagues' powerful ideas;
+- Get to grips with the basic terminology concerning Learning Design, Social Inclusion, Collaborative Learning and related concepts (such as personalisation, individualisation, self-regulated learning); - Learn how to design collaborative learning activities with the 4Ts approach and the I4Ts game (IO2; Bicocchi et al., 2021) and use the most well known collaborative learning techniques for fostering collaboration among students by collaboratively engaging in the design of a number of activities that will be basis for the PLEIADE enactment; - Get used to practice the sharing of their designs and provide feedback to their peers in the PLEIADE teachers' community, in order to improve each others designs and reuse colleagues' powerful ideas; - Contribute to the definition of design criteria for inclusive collaboration based on their professional practice.